TruongNoDame/Face-Swap-with-OpenCV/README.md

 This is a small project aim to implemet a swapping faces method, in which we use module dlib landmark detection.

 ## Installation and setup

+If you don't want to run .sh file you can run line by line in .sh file

 ### 1. Installation & setup
 **I recommend you use python 3.7, 3.8 or 3.9.**